camunda/camunda-docs-manual/content/introduction/telemetry.md

 Set `telemetryReporterActivate` configuration [flag][engine-config-telemetryReporterActivate] to `false` in the following cases:

-* to prevent the process engine from starting the telemetry reporter thread at all
+* To prevent the process engine from starting the telemetry reporter thread at all.
-* telemetry feature is not used
+* Telemetry feature is not used.
-* unit testing when process engine is started
+* Write unit tests when process engine is started.

 ### Java/Rest API